 After graduating from Harvard Law School in 1896, Hand returned to Albany, New York, his hometown.
 He joined a small law firm there but later moved to New York City to practice law.
 Disenchanted with private practice, he joined the local Republican Party club in an attempt to obtain a federal judgeship.
 In 1909 President William Howard Taft appointed him as a federal district judge.
 In 1927 Hand was appointed to the Second Circuit Court of Appeals.
 He was twice considered for a seat on the Supreme Court.

 Hand’s most influential opinion as a district judge was in Masses Publishing Co. v.
 Patten (S.D.N.Y.
 1917), in which he ruled against a New York City postmaster and decided that use of the Espionage Act of 1917 to prevent political dissent violated the First Amendment’s protection of free speech.
 His opinion was later reversed.

 Hand ruled that the Smith Act was a legitimate use of congressional power.
 Some argue in that in Dennis he unduly disregarded the clear and present danger test.
 In this decision, he noted that the test was dependent upon the “gravity of the evil, discounted by its improbability.”
 But, he argued, this equation was “a choice between conflicting interests” and was a choice generally best left to the legislature.
 Indeed, only in those times when “Congress, thinking it impractical to deal with [the choice between repression and evil] specifically, makes the courts its surrogate, the choices so delegated must be treated as questions of law.”
-In other words, Hand advocated judicial restraint.
+In other words, Hand was advocating judicial restraint.

 Because of his views toward judicial restraint, Hand was often at odds with the Supreme Court’s expansive rulings related to individual rights under Chief Justice Earl Warren.
-In “The Guardians,” the final lecture in the Oliver Wendell Holmes lecture series on the Bill of Rights (1958), Hand outlined his reasons for not agreeing with the Warren Court’s view that individual freedoms, such as the First Amendment’s protections of free exercise of religion and freedom of the press, should be considered in a preferred position.
+In “The Guardians,” the final lecture in the Hand's Holmes lecture series at Harvard on the Bill of Rights (1958), Hand outlined his reasons for not agreeing with the Warren Court’s view that individual freedoms, such as the First Amendment’s protections of free exercise of religion and freedom of the press, should be considered in a preferred position.
 Hand conceded that those arguing that the freedom of speech should be considered a preferred freedom worthy of increased protections have a better argument because of the hostility of the majority toward minority dissidents.
 But Hand also believed the legislature was more likely to tread on this freedom than were the courts, making judicial review an important protection against incursion of minority rights.

 Although an advocate of judicial restraint, Hand also believed in the protections afforded by the Constitution.
 In “A Plea for the Open Mind and Free Discussion,” an address published in The Spirit of Liberty (1959), Hand passionately pleaded for rational reactions to dangers.
 He stated, “Risk for risk, for myself I had rather take my chance that some traitors will escape detection than spread . . . a spirit of general suspicion and distrust. . . .The mutual confidence on which all else depends can be maintained only by an open mind and a brave reliance upon free discussion.”